Yoyogi Park in Tokyo

 Kiddy Land - one of the best toy stores in Tokyo with a great selection of products

-Oriental Bazaar - biggest art and antiques store in Tokyo
+Oriental Bazaar - the biggest art and antiques store in Tokyo

 MoMA Design Store - Museum of Modern Art's first retail store located outside of the US